jaredcnance/DotnetTestAbstractions/README.md

 - Database calls get wrapped in a transaction that is shared between the test and server
 - Easy to use APIs for executing RESTful JSON HTTP requests
 - Reset the database before any tests run by setting the environment variable `DROP_DATABASE_ONSTART=true`
+- Enable logging by setting the environment variable `DTA_LOG_LEVEL=Information` to the approproate log level (see Microsoft.Extensions.Logging.LogLevel for valid values.

 # Development